openshift/enhancements/enhancements/management-workload-partitioning.md

   runtime_type = "oci"
 ```

-Pods that have the `io.openshift.workload.management.cpushares`
+Pods that have the `workload.openshift.io/management` annotation will
-annotation will have their cpuset configured to the value from the
+have their cpuset configured to the value from the appropriate
-appropriate workload configuration, as well as have their CPU shares
+workload configuration.
+The CPU shares for each container in the pod
-configured to the value of the annotation.
+will be configured to the value of the annotation with the name
+created by combining the `resource_annotation_prefix`, `"cpushares"`
+and the container name (for example,
+`io.openshift.workload.management.cpushares/my-container`).

 Note that this field does not conflict with the `infra_ctr_cpuset`
 config option, as the infra container will still be put in that